dimembermatt/DeviceSerialCapture/README.md

   from each other.
 These are typically whitespace characters.
 - `packet_ids`: Packet IDs identify all packets that should be captured; packets not matching this list are scrubbed.
+- `data_base`: The data is cast from char array to the base specified.
 - `data_delimiters`: All strings in this list are used to split the packet into two halves: the ID and data.
 They are scrubbed during parsing.
 - `ignore`: Any strings encountered in this list are removed from the data